 Depending on the location of the obstruction, surgery may be needed.
 A tonsillectomy, shrinking, stiffening, or removing excess tissue in the throat, or resetting the jaw are different forms of surgery that might be beneficial.

-Are You Looking for Sleep Apnea Dental Treatments in Trinity or New Port Richey?
+Are You Looking for Sleep Apnea Treatments in Florida?